Skip to main content

 Alessia Paglialonga: National Research Council of Italy (CNR), Italy

-New Content ItemBMC Digital Health is calling for submissions to our Collection on novel developments involving IoT technologies aimed at enhancing healthcare, including, but not limited to, the prediction and diagnosis of health conditions, treatments, patient monitoring and healthcare delivery in general.
-Research exploring the streamlining of healthcare resources and the global impact of IoT technology on healthcare will also be considered.
+New Content ItemBMC Digital Health called for submissions to a Collection on novel developments involving IoT technologies aimed at enhancing healthcare, including, but not limited to, the prediction and diagnosis of health conditions, treatments, patient monitoring and healthcare delivery in general.
+Research exploring the streamlining of healthcare resources and the global impact of IoT technology on healthcare were considered.

-Please email Alison Cuff, the inhouse editor for BMC Digital Health, (alison.cuff@biomedcentral.com) if you would like more information before you submit.
+Please email Alison Cuff, the inhouse editor for BMC Digital Health, (alison.cuff@biomedcentral.com) if you would like more information.

 Meet the Guest Editors